mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

 ===========================================

-If you wish to install the |mongo-c-driver| libraries in a directory that is visible to all users, there are a few very standard options.
+If you wish to install the |mongo-c-driver| libraries in a directory that is visible to all users, there are a few standard options.

 .. tab-set::